Nubro24/KSP_Starship-kOS-Interface/README.md

 ## Current State:
-- Ship landings/catches and Booster catches don't work reliably anymore due to the many changes in SEP & SLE dev.
+- Ship landings/catches and Booster catches don't work in RSS
-  (Stock and KSRSS should work better than RSS though)
 - This fork is currently worked on by Nubro.

 ### Known Issues:
 - **Using the provided Craft Files you might have to change the Fuel levels back and forth one time in the VAB to prevent Fuel overload on first launch**
-- **Kraken:**
-    - The scripts have been designed for stock Kerbin, and it functions most reliably on a stock install.
-If you use planet mods that increase the size of the planet (e.g. KSRSS,RSS) the chances of a wobbly tower or other problems are significantly higher.
 - **Multiple ships/towers of the same name:**
     - Can cause issues where the wrong ship gets loaded during launch.
-- **Booster/Ship krakens on contact with Chopsticks due to SLE changes**
+- Booster/Ship krakens on contact with Chopsticks in RSS
-- **Ship Landings are/might be broken**
 - SQD may not rotate away on Lift-Off (SLE bug I think)
 - Engines are engaged and gimballing during re-entry.
 This is important for the scripts to be able to read pitch commands.
 - **Occasionally there may be glitches in the script, like not finding a suitable trajectory (circulating the orbit helps mostly) or crashing on something silly.
 There's usually not a lot I can do about these things.
 Sorry..**